Charlie Munger on finding one’s special advantages

 I’d done that [my liquid investments] in my spare time with these little tiny sums.
 So it was natural for me, partly prompted by Warren Buffett’s success, to think I should just start working for myself instead of for other people.
 [If I had done that] in my spare time, I thought, “Well, what will happen if I do it full time?”

-On how tailwinds help everyone.
-It doesn’t matter your special advantage (in fact, one may have none to count on).
-Nor does it matter if you trying to win big:
+On how tailwinds help everyone — it doesn’t matter your special advantage (in fact, one may have none to count on), nor does it matter if you trying to win big.
+The wind blows for everyone:

 Moderator: So finding your own path is something you really recommend to everyone?